Ian Botham: Somerset and England (1984 to 1986–87)

 Botham was suspended for 63 days by the Test and County Cricket Board in 1986 after he admitted in an interview that he had smoked cannabis.
 Due to the ban, Botham played in only one Test which was the final one of the series against New Zealand.
 He made his mark on that Test though: beginning it by taking the wicket of Bruce Edgar with his very first delivery, to go level with Dennis Lillee on 355 as holder of the world record for Test wickets.
 The next delivery was edged through the slip cordon by Jeff Crowe.
 Botham went past the mark in his second over to hold the record outright, by trapping Crowe leg-before.
-Then on the fourth day of the match, coming in after centuries from Gatting and Gower, he bashed a quickfire half-century in just 32 balls, including 24 off one over from Derek Stirling – equalling the record at the time, for most runs off an over in Tests... a record which he was responsible for, but from the other side, having conceded 24 runs to Andy Roberts back in the 1980/81 tour of the West Indies.
+Then on the fourth day of the match, coming in after centuries from Gatting and Gower, he bashed a quickfire half-century in just 32 balls, including 24 off one over from Derek Stirling – equalling the record at the time, for most runs off an over in Tests... a record which he was responsible for, but from the opposite, having conceded 24 runs to Andy Roberts back in the 1980/81 tour of the West Indies.
 England declared with a massive first-innings lead, but rain came after lunch on the fourth day and only one further over was bowled.

 Botham was succeeded by Peter Roebuck as Somerset captain for 1986 but, during the season, tensions arose in the Somerset dressing room which eventually exploded into a full-scale row and resulted in the sacking by the club of Botham's friends Viv Richards and Joel Garner.
 Botham, who supported Richards and Garner, decided to resign at the end of the season.
 1986 was not a season for Botham to remember except for one brilliant List A innings when he made his career highest score in the limited overs form of 175 not out for Somerset against Northamptonshire in a 39-over JPL match at the Wellingborough School ground.
 It was to no avail, however, as the weather intervened and the game ended in no result.
 His innings remains a ground record.